Iretha/design-patterns/src/com/smdev/task/task0001/README.md

 We can use the COR pattern as well, but I'm not going to do it, because there is no "behavior" to be implemented.
 All we need is to get the nominal of the coins and the abstract factory works for us with less code.

+* To identify a product, based on a button press (button number)

 ### Null Object
 We need a default coin, that should represent any coin, that is inserted, but we are not able to recognize.